Why to Use DORA Metrics in Jira and Bitbucket

 - Time to restore service – the average time between a bug report and fix deployment

-However, it’s much easier to measure them with Awesome Graphs for Bitbucket, which helps track and visualize your Git repositories as well as export commit and pull request data from Bitbucket to build custom reports.
+However, it’s much easier to measure metrics using Awesome Graphs for Bitbucket, which helps track and visualize your Git repositories as well as export commit and pull request data from Bitbucket to build custom reports.